awegroup/template-python/README.md

 State here under what license your software is released and you must include the copyright notice:

-Technische Universiteit Delft hereby disclaims all copyright interest in the program [NAME OF YOUR PROJECT] written by the Author(s).
+> Technische Universiteit Delft hereby disclaims all copyright interest in the program “NAME PROGRAM” (one line description of the content or function) written by the Author(s).

-Prof.dr.
+> Prof.dr.
 H.G.C.
 (Henri) Werij, Dean of Aerospace Engineering
+>

-Copyright (c) [YEAR] [NAME SURNAME].
+> Copyright (c) [YEAR] [NAME SURNAME].

 ## :gem: Help and Documentation
 [AWE Group | Developer Guide](https://awegroup.github.io/developer-guide/)